**As of January 2015, this research guide will be available from http://guides.library.hsc.unt.edu/physical-therapy. Please update your bookmarks.

-Search for "physical therapy modalities" in the UNTHSC Lewis Library catalog.
+Search for "physical therapy modalities" in Lewis Library catalog.

 The American Physical Therapy Association (APTA) is an individual membership professional organization representing more than 80,000 member physical therapists (PTs), physical therapist assistants (PTAs), and students of physical therapy.
 APTA seeks to improve the health and quality of life of individuals in society by advancing physical therapist practice, education, and research, and by increasing the awareness and understanding of physical therapy's role in the nation's health care system.

 Executive Council of Physical and Occupational Therapy Examiners

 Searchable site offering structured summaries of evidence-based clinical practice guidelines.
 Allows for side-by-side comparison of similar guidelines from different organizations.
 Provides citations to each guideline’s original source and links to electronic full-text if possible.
 Sponsored by the Agency for Healthcare Research and Quality, in partnership with the American Medical Association and the American Association of Health Plans.

 The Texas Physical Therapy Association is the representative body for Physical Therapists, Physical Therapist Assistants, and Physical Therapy Students in the state of Texas.
 Its members support the Physical Therapy profession and represent all areas of practice from Orthopedics to Education.

 - Stop by LIB-222, on the main floor of the Library, between 8:00 A.M. and 5:00 P.M., Monday through Friday.

 - Call us at 817-735-2070 or toll-free at 800-687-5302.
 We will try to help you over the phone, or you can schedule an appointment for an individual consultation with a librarian.